tkjone/pretty-logs/README.md

 **WARNING:**

-This library is rough and untested.
-Please do not use in production until I actually have the opportunity to clean things up.
+This library is still under active development and the API is likely to change.

 * [Quickstart](#quickstart)
 * [Usage](#usage)